You Gotta Go There to Come Back

 You Gotta Go There to Come Back is the fourth studio album by alternative rock band Stereophonics.
 Produced by Kelly Jones and released on V2 in 2003, this LP became their third consecutive album to top the UK chart, selling 101,946 copies in its first week alone.
 It is the final Stereophonics album to feature long-time original drummer Stuart Cable before he was fired in September 2003.
+The album’s title comes from the eighth track "I'm Alright (You Gotta Go There to Come Back)".

 Recording

 Kelly Jones produced the album himself, working fast in hoping to capture the "vibe" of the band's concerts; "I wanted to create a record that was very raw, very spontaneous but had loads of detail and textures and layers," Jones noted, "We pushed ourselves in many places we've never been before."
 He later recalled that recording the album was, for many years, the best recording experience the band ever had, saying: "All the crew were in the room, all the girlfriends were in the room, all the band were there, it was the best recording session ever.
 It just felt like a fucking really good time."